TheodoreGisis/Dijkstra_Algorithm/README.md

    </p>

    4) Continue the process for all nodes.
-   5) Output of our program: 0 -> 1 -> 3 -> 4 - > 6 wich is the shortest path from node 0 to node 6.
+   5) Output of our program: 0 → 1 → 3 → 4 → 6 which is the shortest path from node 0 to node 6.